 How do I calculate the total load on a DB board in South Africa?

-Add up the breaker sizes (in amps) for every circuit on the board, multiplied by quantity.
-This gives the installed load.
-Apply a diversity factor of 50–70% for a realistic maximum demand estimate.
-SANS 10142-1 requires the main breaker to be rated at or above the maximum demand.
-This calculator does both steps automatically.
+Add up the breaker sizes (in amps) for every circuit on the board.
+For a single-phase board, the total load is the sum of all circuit breaker ratings.
+In practice, not all circuits run at full load simultaneously — applying a diversity factor of 50–70% gives a more realistic picture.
+SANS 10142-1 requires the main breaker to be rated at or above the maximum demand of all circuits combined.

-What is phase balance and why does it matter?
+What is phase balance and why does it matter on a three-phase DB board?

-Phase balance is how evenly load is distributed across L1, L2 and L3 on a three-phase board.
-Imbalance causes the neutral conductor to carry current, generates heat, reduces efficiency, and causes equipment problems.
-SANS 10142-1 recommends keeping phase imbalance below 10%.
-Distribute heavy loads — geysers, stoves, large appliances — evenly across the three phases when wiring a three-phase board.
+Phase balance refers to how evenly the electrical load is distributed across the three phases (L1, L2, L3) of a three-phase supply.
+Imbalance causes the neutral conductor to carry current, generates heat in transformers and motors, reduces efficiency, and can cause tripping on sensitive equipment.
+SANS 10142-1 recommends keeping phase imbalance below 10% for most installations.
+A well-balanced board distributes similar total loads across all three phases.

 What size main breaker do I need for my DB board?

-What is a diversity factor and which should I use?
+What is a diversity factor and should I use one?

-How many circuits can I put on a DB board?
+How many circuits can I put on a DB board in South Africa?

-There is no fixed maximum under SANS 10142-1 — it depends on the physical board enclosure size, busbar rating, and total load.
+There is no fixed maximum number of circuits per DB board under SANS 10142-1 — it depends on the physical size of the board enclosure, the busbar rating, and the total load.
 Residential boards typically accommodate 8–24 ways.
-Every circuit needs its own breaker.
-Earth leakage protection (RCCB or RCBO) is required on socket and bathroom circuits.
-If you are running out of ways, a sub-board (second DB fed from the main) is the standard solution.
+Each circuit must have its own breaker, and earth leakage protection (RCCB or RCBO) is required on socket and bathroom circuits.
+A registered electrician must assess whether the existing board can accommodate additional circuits or whether a larger board or sub-board is needed.

 Can I add circuits to my existing DB board myself in South Africa?

-No. Under South Africa's Electrical Installation Regulations 2009, all DB board work must be carried out by a registered electrician.
-The completed work requires a Certificate of Compliance (CoC), which is legally required when selling property.
-This calculator is for planning and assessment only — always instruct a registered electrician for any actual board modifications.
+No. Under South Africa's Electrical Installation Regulations 2009, all work on a distribution board must be carried out by a registered electrician.
+The completed installation requires a Certificate of Compliance (CoC), which is mandatory when selling a property.
+This calculator is a planning and assessment tool only — always use a registered electrician for actual DB board work.